 a) You’ll receive an email from me within 48 hours after you’ve applied to be a client.

 b) We’ll hop on the phone for a quick chat to determine whether we’re a good fit, to answer any lingering questions or concerns you have about the program, and to determine whether this program is suitable for you at this time.

-c) Should you choose to proceed, I’ll send you a copy of our Terms & Conditions, invoice, and payment structure (if a payment plan is selected.)
+c) Should you choose to proceed, I’ll send you a copy of my Terms & Conditions, invoice, and payment structure (if a payment plan is selected.)

 d) Once the first payment has been received, I’ll schedule your first appointment.
 Appointments are generally scheduled weekly for the first two months and subsequently bi-weekly, though this is ultimately up to the discretion of the client and myself.

 16 x 55 minute sessions, which take place in-person at 1-320 1/2 Bloor St. W. or virtually via Zoom.